reidab/tweetscope/README.markdown

 * __domains__: a collection of domains where this site is accessible (see _Multiple Sites_ below).

 ## Multiple Sites ##

-__WARNING__: I've recently discovered some bugs with how multiple sites handle resetting the public directory.
-Until these are resolved, use this functionality at your own risk.

 A single instance of TweetScope can run many different sites.
 The domain (or subdomain) being requested is checked against all sites that have the _domain_ or _domains_ option set.
 If a match is found, that site is served.